-No. 2021-203 Moved by Councillor Kelly Seconded by Councillor Lougheed

-WHEREAS on January 1st, 2019, new legislative amendments to the Police Services Act, 1990 came into force which mandated municipalities to prepare and adopt a community safety and well-being (CSWB) plan, in collaboration with their multi-sectoral partners, including police services and boards;

-AND WHEREAS the Ministry of Solicitor General provided municipalities with a new deadline date with a six-month extension from the original deadline date to help ensure that municipalities and their community partners continue to dedicate the necessary capacity and resources to meet the legislative requirements to develop a meaningful and effective CSWB Plan;

-AND WHEREAS the East Ferris Police Services Board along with the Community Safety and Well-Being Advisory Committee presented the plan to Council at their regular meeting held July 13th, 2021 to approve and adopt;

-BE IT HEREBY RESOLVED that Council for the Municipality of East Ferris approve and adopt the CSWB Plan as prepared and presented by the East Ferris Police Services Board and the Community Safety and Well-Being Advisory Committee.

-Carried Mayor Rochefort

-CERTIFIED to be a true copy of Resolution No. 2021-203 passed by the Council of the Municipality of East Ferris on the 13th day of July, 2021.

-Monica L. Hawkins Monica L. Hawkins, AMCT, Clerk
+Moved by Seconded into force which mandated municipalities to pr ve amendments to the Police Services Act, 1990 came repare and adopt a community safety and well-being actoral partners, including police services and boards; a six-month extension from the original deadl al provided municipalities with a new deadline date with ine date to help ensure that municipalities and their cessary capacity and resources to meet the legislative tive CSWB Plan; es Board along with the Community Safety and Well- o Council at their regular meeting held July 13th, 2021 he Municipality of East Ferris approve and adopt the East Ferris Police Services Board and the Community Carried CERTIFIED to be a true copy of Resolution No. of East Ferris on the 13th day of July, 2021.
+2021 passed by the Council of the Municipality Monica L. Hawkins, AMCT, Clerk